 The SEC approved the increase in authorized capital stock on 18 August 2015.
 In 2015, after approval of increase in authorized capital stock, the Corporation issued 894,672,777 shares with par value of PhP1 per share for a total consideration of PhP17.9 billion.
-Transaction costs relating to the issue of shares that were accounted for as a deduction from equity, through share premium, amounted to PhP40.6 million composed of registration and regulatory fees, and stamp duties.
-During its initial public offering, the

-Corporation issued 27,500,000 shares with par value of P1 per share for a total consideration of PhP1.8 billion.
-Transaction costs relating to the issue of shares and other costs of initial public offer that were accounted for as a deduction from equity, through share premium, amounted to PhP49.3 million composed of underwriting and selling fees, professional consultancy cost stamp duties and others.
-Transaction cost that relate jointly to more than one transaction (e.g. professional consultancy costs) are allocated to those transactions based on the proportion of the number of new shares sold compared to the total number of outstanding shares immediately after the new share issuance.
+Transaction costs relating to the issue of shares amounted to PhP40.6 million composed of registration and regulatory fees, and stamp duties.
+These were accounted for as a deduction from equity - through share premium.
+During its initial public offering, the Corporation issued 27,500,000 shares with par value of P1 per share for a total consideration of PhP1.8 billion.
+Transaction costs relating to the issue of shares amounted to PhP49.3 million composed of underwriting and selling fees, professional consultancy cost stamp duties and other related costs.
+These were accounted for as a deduction from equity, through share premium, Transaction cost that relate jointly to more than one transaction (e.g. professional consultancy costs) are allocated to those transactions based on the proportion of the number of new shares sold compared to the total number of outstanding shares immediately after the new share issuance.

-As at 31 December 2019, the Corporation has 319 shareholders (31 December 2018 - 317), 295 of whom hold at least 100 shares (board lot size) of the Corporation's common shares (31 December 2018 - 295).
+As at 31 December 2020, the Corporation has 320 shareholders (31 December 2019 - 320), 283 of whom hold at least 100 shares (board lot size) of the Corporation's common shares (31 December 2019 - 283).

-As at 31 December 2018, the Corporation has 317 shareholders (31 December 2017 - 320), 295 of whom hold at least 100 shares (board lot size) of the Corporation's common shares (31 December 2017 - 282).
+As at 31 December 2019, the Corporation has 320 shareholders (31 December 2018 - 316), 283 of whom hold at least 100 shares (board lot size) of the Corporation's common shares (31 December 2018 - 280).